-10. MODIFICATIONS: Western is receptive to continuing to work with the Participants to make future improvements to this process.
-This MOU may be modified by mutual agreement of Western and the Participants.
-Approval of modifications shall be made by an affirmative vote of the Participants in accordance with Section 5 of this MOU and written agreement by Western.
+10. MODIFICATIONS: WAPA is receptive to continuing to work with the Participants to make future improvements to this process.
+This MOU may be modified by mutual agreement of WAPA and the Participants.
+Approval of modifications shall be made by an affirmative vote of the Participants in accordance with Section 5 of this MOU and written agreement by WAPA.

 11. TERMINATION OF CONTRACT AND LIABILITY HEREUNDER

-11.1 Any Participant may withdraw from this MOU for any reason with ten (10) calendar days notice.
+11.1 Any Participant may withdraw from this MOU for any reason with ten (10) calendar days’ notice.
 The Participants also agree that no Participant shall have any liability of any kind or nature to the other Participants for a termination or breach of this MOU.
-Withdrawal from this MOU negates any Participant’s ability to vote on the use of prepayments, but does not relieve the Participant of any obligation to make payment under contracts with Western for transmission service or firm electric service.
+Withdrawal from this MOU negates any Participant’s ability to vote on the use of prepayments but does not relieve the Participant of any obligation to make payment under contracts with WAPA for transmission service or firm electric service.

-11.2 This MOU may be terminated at any time by mutual agreement of Western and the Participants.
-Termination of this MOU shall require by an affirmative vote of the Participants in accordance with Section 5 of this MOU and written agreement by Western.
+11.2 This MOU may be terminated at any time by mutual agreement of WAPA and the Participants.
+Termination of this MOU shall require an affirmative vote of the Participants in accordance with Section 5 of this MOU and written agreement by WAPA.

-11.3 In the event that Western permanently discontinues the use of Prepayments as a source for funding construction projects, Western will terminate this MOU by written notice to the Participants.
+11.3 In the event that WAPA permanently discontinues the use of Prepayments as a source of funding, WAPA will terminate this MOU by written notice to the Participants.

 12. EXECUTION BY COUNTERPARTS: This MOU may be executed in any number of counterparts and, upon execution and delivery by each party, the executed and delivered counterparts together shall have the same force and effect as an original instrument as if all parties had signed the same instrument.
 Any signature page of this MOU may be detached by any counterpart of this MOU without impairing the legal effect of any signatures thereon, and may be attached to another counterpart of this MOU identical in form hereto, by having attached to it one or more signature pages.